-PART 2: PRIVACY POLICY (INCLUDING CREDIT REPORTING POLICY) Protection of your privacy
+PART 2: PRIVACY POLICY

+Protection of your privacy

-This Privacy Policy and Credit Reporting Policy applies to all of the activities of the EnergyAustralia group of companies operating in Australia (including The Embedded Networks Company Pty Ltd, trading as seene and the Echo Group) (referred to as 'us'/'our'/or 'we') and On by EnergyAustralia products and services supplied by us.
+This Privacy Policy and Credit Reporting Policy applies to all of the activities of the EnergyAustralia group of companies operating in Australia (including the Embedded Networks Company Pty Ltd, trading as seene) (referred to as 'us'/'our'/or 'we').
 It describes how we manage personal information and how we handle credit-related personal information.
 Our Website Policy (set out below) also describes how we deal with certain information collected through our website.

-This policy was last updated on 1 July 2021.
+This policy was last updated on 1 August 2018.